gustavosoares/aws_pocketknife/README.md

 To run and/or test the gem locally you need to export the following environment variables

+### Windows

+    - Install ruby 2.2.x. in your local environment (http://rubyinstaller.org/downloads/)
+    - Download Development kit for Ruby 2.0 and above (same link as above) and extract it somewhere permanent.
+Then cd to it, run ruby dk.rb init and ruby dk.rb install to bind it to ruby installations in your path.

 ```
 set AWS_ACCESS_KEY_ID=[YOUR AWS ACCESS KEY]
 set AWS_REGION=ap-southeast-2